 **Perhaps the easiest way to reduce Kapha through aromatherapy is to apply a drop of Kapha Blend to your palms, rub them together briskly and inhale deeply a few times.
 This takes only a moment and is highly effective.

-Aromatherapy is a highly pleasing, convenient and effective way to bring Ayurveda into our everyday lives.
+Aromatherapy is a pleasant, convenient, and effective way to bring Ayurveda into your everyday life.
 Please check out the Kapha blend product pages for more info on Kapha aromatherapy.

 Unlike other abhyanga practices, for Kapha balance you will use oil economically so as not to overwhelm your system with too much heavy wetness.
 The botanicals in Kapha Blend make the practice invigorating to the system.

 Practice before a bath for a more traditional routine, or after bathing as a deep moisturizer.